biril/backbone-faux-server/README.md

     a fixed part of the URL.
 The expression `http://example.com:8080` contains _no_ `:param` parts.
 * `httpMethod`: The sync method, (an HTTP verb (POST, GET, PUT, PATCH or DELETE)), that should trigger the route's handler.
-Both the URL-expression and the method should match for the handler to be invoked. `httpMethod` may also be set to '*' or ommitted to create a match-all-methods handler: One that will be invoked whenever `urlExp` matches the model's (or collection's) URL _regardless_ of method.
+Both the URL-expression and the method should match for the handler to be invoked. `httpMethod` may also be set to '*' or omitted to create a match-all-methods handler: One that will be invoked whenever `urlExp` matches the model's (or collection's) URL _regardless_ of method.
 In the scope of a match-all-methods handler, the HTTP method currently being handled may be acquired by querying the `context` parameter for